mahsanazar/immo-eliza-machine-learning/README.md

 - **notebook.ipynb**: Jupyter notebook for exploratory data analysis or additional modeling.
 - **predict.py**: Script for making predictions on new real estate data.
 - **predictiontest.py**: Script for testing predictions with different input with different columns and features.
-- **train with linerregression.py**: Script for training the machine learning model by linerregression.
+- **train with linerregression.py**: Script for training the machine learning model by linerregression and preprocessing.
 - **train with crossvalidation.py**: Script for training the machine learning model by linerregression and calculation of crossvalidation
 - **trained_model.pkl**: Serialized trained model saved for future use.
 - **randomforest**:Script for training the machine learning model by randomforest
 - **catboost**:Script for training the machine learning model by catboost
 - **scores**:all of scores : test and train and correlation scores are stored in this file
+- **preprocessing**:Includes scripts or notebooks for experimenting with data preprocessing and feature scaling using various methods